 We would implore anyone who has use for them to set up a functional alarm system accessed via a red cord to accompany our cards, in accordance with the Equality Act 2010 (“Facilities being offered must provide equal access to toilets for disabled customers/visitors and employees, to the same standard as non-disabled people”).

-Any order of a a Direct Access product or service will be entitled to a free plastic card.
+Any and all Direct Access clients are entitled to a free plastic card.

-Click the corresponding link to download full-size versions of our cards:
+Click the corresponding link to download full-size versions of our prints:

 How Can We Help You Today?

 A member of our award-winning accessibility team will be in contact.

 If you would like to communicate in a specific way, please let us know.